avilledieu/Avian-hypoblast-study/README.md

 # Avian hypoblast study

 - **Aim and contexts**: The pipelines contained in this repository aim at quantitatively analyzing avian hypoblast morphogenesis (1) and genetic patterning (2).
 - **General information**: Each folder corresponds to a given pipeline, related to a specific analysis performed in the paper.
-Examples are provided for each code, as well as full datasets to generate the plots.
+Examples are provided for each code, as well as numerical datasets to generate the plots.
 >Note that images/movies were downscaled or cropped to minimize the space they take.
 - **Languages**: Fiji macro and Matlab (2023).
 - **Writer**: Aurélien Villedieu (aurelien.villedieu@pasteur.fr)